Sustainable Fashion Explained: everything you need to know

-So, what does sustainable fashion mean?
-In short, sustainable fashion is the opposite to fast fashion.
+So, what does ‘sustainable fashion’ mean?
+In short, sustainable fashion is the opposite of ‘fast fashion’.
 What this means is that, instead of the wasteful ‘take-make-buy-discard’ cycle of mass-produced, disposable clothing from retailers and brands that value profit over people and the planet – the sustainable alternative aims to minimise impact on the environment, and perhaps even regenerate it.

-The fast fashion model is not environmentally sustainable because it creates damaging ecological effects at every stage of its supply chain, from growing cotton with vast amounts of water and pesticides,
+The fast fashion model is not environmentally sustainable because it creates damaging ecological effects at every stage of its supply chain.
+From growing cotton with vast amounts of water and pesticides and creating polyester fibre from crude oil (polyester is plastic just like water bottles and straws), to dying and treating fabrics with toxic chemicals that pollute water sources, to constructing garments with shocking amounts of unrecyclable textile waste.

 Plus, it doesn’t end on the shop floor – once in the hands of a consumer, the laundering process of a garment actually has a larger impact than its production, with all the water and energy it uses and the microfibres it releases.
 Then, once the garment is no longer wanted, the majority of people simply throw it away into landfill.